-- 1. We recommend funding for the enhanced apiary inspection program be increased in the state budget. - We support an apiary registration program, but we do not support registration or inspection fees. - We support continued funding for Apicultural Research and Extension program.
+- 1. We recommend funding for the enhanced apiary inspection program be increased in the state budget. - 2.
+We support an apiary registration program, but we do not support registration or inspection fees. - 3.
+We support continued funding for Apicultural Research and Extension program. - We support the establishment of an apiculture pest management position within Cornell University to develop integrated pest management practices.

-- We support the establishment of an apiculture pest management position within Cornell University to develop Integrated Pest Management (IPM) management practices. - We support the development of Best Management Practices for Beekeeping. - 6.
-We recommend that State Wildlife Refuges and Parks allow the placement of honey bees where appropriate. - We support legislation to protect, promote and expand the apiary industry. - We support relaxing current rules to allow bee inspectors to own hives of bees. - We strongly encourage New York State to establish a diagnostic lab for honey bees that is capable of dealing with the increased pressure of viruses in bee colonies. - We recommend that all future beekeeping rules incorporate input from all industry stakeholders. - We support a federal standard of identity and welcome the development of a federal labeling standard. - 12.
+- We support the development of best management practices for beekeeping. - 6.
+We recommend that state wildlife refuges and parks allow the placement of honey bees where appropriate. - 7.
+We support legislation to protect, promote and expand the apiary industry. - 8.
+We support relaxing current rules to allow bee inspectors to own hives of bees. - 9.
+We strongly encourage New York State to establish a diagnostic lab for honey bees that is capable of dealing with the increased pressure of viruses in bee colonies. - 10.
+We recommend that all future beekeeping rules incorporate input from all industry stakeholders. - 11.
+We support a federal standard of identity and welcome the development of a federal labeling standard. - 12.
 We oppose civil suit enforcement of honey purity laws. - 13.
-We support enforcement of Section 206 of Agriculture and Markets Law. - 14.
+We support enforcement of Section 206 of the New York State Agriculture and Markets Law. - 14.
 We support a technical definition of honey for New York State. - 15.
-We support an amendment to the statutory definition of livestock to include honeybees in Agriculture and Markets law. - 16.
-We support state budget funding for a tenure-track honey bee applied research assistant professor post, two Extension Associates and supporting laboratory facilities. - 17.
+We support an amendment to the statutory definition of livestock to include honey bees in the New York State Agriculture and Markets Law. - 16.
+We support state budget funding for a tenure-track honey bee applied research assistant professor post, two extension associates and supporting laboratory facilities. - 17.
 We support state efforts to eradicate mosquito-borne viruses/disease using control measures that reduce negative impacts on pollinator populations. - 18.
 We support increased funding for research on the causes of pollinator population decline.

-AOUACULTURE/FISHERIES
+AQUACULTURE/FISHERIES

-New York State has significant quantities of high quality water which could easily serve in the propagation to grow various fish species as an alternative or supplemental crop for farmers to improve income, help maintain the economic viability of the agricultural industry and increase rural economic development.
+New York State has significant quantities of high-quality water which could easily serve in the propagation to grow various fish species as an alternative or supplemental crop for farmers to improve income, help maintain the economic viability of the agricultural industry and increase rural economic development.

-- We believe New York State agencies should support the development of this potentially important sector of New York's agricultural economy. - We recommend that protection of our remaining commercial fisheries, which includes finfish, shellfish and aquaculture industries, become a high priority of the state. - 3.
-We recommend that the necessary water quality parameters for shellfish production be kept in place when the Department of Environmental Conservation considers permits for expansion or new construction of marinas.
+- 1. We believe New York State agencies should support the development of this potentially important sector of New York's agricultural economy. - 2.
+We recommend that protection of our remaining commercial fisheries, which includes finfish, shellfish and aquaculture industries, become a high priority of the state. - We recommend that the necessary water quality parameters for shellfish production be kept in place when the New York State Department of Environmental Conservation considers permits for expansion or new construction of marinas.